 Community

 I would love to find an ideal community… but of course that doesn’t exist.
 I know the best way to “find” a community is to build one.
 Invest time and love into a group of people.
 To have the perspective of an investor rather than consumer.
-That said, we are evaluating a number of cities, so I am going to pay attention to not just what I can give, but also what I can benefit from.
+Key ingredients seem to be: people having margin (slack), value other people more than things or achievement, have learned Maslow’s lesson that self transcendence > self actualization.

 - Community is the environment that allows humans to flourish.
 It’s where love is practiced and the where people grow.